AmmarKhan-k250842/C-Programming-Lab/Lab 6/Info.md

-## Code of tasks and content done in lab six
+## Lab 6

+All tasks of lab 6 done and submitted